JBoggsy/CozmoSoar/README.md

 *parameters:*
 - `angle`: `float`

-Intstructs Cozmo to move its head to the specified angle, where the angle is in radians and relative to looking straight ahead.
+Intstructs Cozmo to move its head to the specified angle, where the angle is in degrees and relative to looking straight ahead.
 The angle should be in the range  [-0.44, 0.78], where -0.44 is looking as far down as possible, and 0.78 is looking as far up as possible.

 ## Future Work
 * Currently, if the agent sends a command to the Cozmo, the Soar cycle pauses until the Cozmo is completely done with the action.
 It'd be nice if Soar could continue to run while Cozmo is executing an action.